Brand development that increases sales velocity, guaranteed.

 Even if it is a collective decision, stating that it “feels like the right time” for a rebrand is not a strong enough reason for this initiative.
 You must understand the deeper meaning of engaging in a brand strategy that impacts everything from your product packaging to your social media accounts.
 By pushing forward, you will inevitably change your brand perception, and you better be confident that you are making the right decision.

-Here are several valid reasons for rebranding a product
+Here are several valid reasons for rebranding a product.

 While you may have a customer base for your current brand, shifting from DTC to retail makes you the “new brand” to many potential customers within your target audience.
 For many retail shoppers, you will have zero brand awareness or brand recognition, requiring your packaging design to do most of the work, convincing them to try your product.

 Do we have a strong enough position in the market is one of the rebranding questions every brand must ask, and there are many reasons for repositioning, but the two most common in the CPG industry are start-up brands that created regional or DTC success off a shoestring budget and brands that identify an opportunity to grow by changing their brand positioning to capture a new audience.
+Our approach follows the framework outlined in Rebranding vs. Repositioning helping brands determine when to evolve visuals, messaging, or market fit to match their next growth stage.

 The key to rebranding to optimize product positioning is understanding what to retain from your old brand identity and carrying it forward as you create a new brand identity.
 A rebranding agency specializing in repositioning will help you accomplish this objective.

-Changing Landscape
+Changing landscape.

 For some brands, aspects of their initial branding will remain the same throughout their existence, but no brand can stay the same forever.
 Whether it’s the competitive set, consumer trends, sales channels, or marketing platforms, an existing brand must adapt to retain and capture market share.
 Navigating these changes can be challenging as you must find a way to remain distinct yet align yourself with the consumer’s expectations.